 Fix The Leak

 If the technician finds that there is a refrigerant leak, they will be able to repair it and ensure that your system is safe and functioning properly.
 The technician may need to replace parts or components in order for the system to work as intended.
 The cost of fixing the leak will depend on the location and severity of the leak as well as what needs to be replaced.

 If it is necessary to charge your unit with refrigerant, they will do so using a special machine designed specifically for this purpose.
 The technician will then check the system’s performance and make sure that it is running efficiently.
 They may also suggest additional maintenance or repair work to ensure the best performance of your unit.

 By having the refrigerant in your central air conditioning system properly charged and maintained, you can rest assured that your system will be running at its best for years to come.
 It is important to keep an eye out for any signs of a refrigerant leak and call a professional as soon as possible when you notice a problem.
 With the right maintenance, you can help your air conditioner provide efficient cooling comfort all summer long.

 If you’re experiencing problems with your central air conditioning unit, the team at DeZiel Heating & A/C can help.
 We offer a wide range of services, from repairs to installations, and we have the experience and expertise to get the job done right.

-Contact Us Today And We Will Offer The Right Solution
+Contact Us Today And We Will Find The Right Solution For Your Needs

 If you’re experiencing any of the signs that your A/C might be leaking refrigerant, it’s important to reach out for help as soon as possible.
-The professionals at our company have years of experience dealing with HVAC issues and can get your system up and running again in no time.
+The professionals at DeZiel Heating & AC have years of experience dealing with HVAC issues and can get your system up and running again in no time.
 Don’t wait until the problem gets worse – contact us today at 763-684-3965 and we will provide the right solutions for you.